DmitriySkibinsky/Algorithms-and-computation-methods/source/num_integration.md

 ## Adaptive Simpson's Method

-The adaptive Simpson's method refines the Simpson's rule by recursively subdividing the integration interval until a specified error tolerance is met.
+<p>&nbsp;&nbsp;&nbsp;&nbsp;The adaptive Simpson's method refines the Simpson's rule by recursively subdividing the integration interval until a specified error tolerance is met.
 This allows the method to allocate more computational effort to regions where the integrand is more complex, leading to more accurate results without a significant increase in computational cost.

 ### Simpson's Rule